Australian Embassy

 Strategic partnership

-The Australia–Japan partnership is our closest and most mature in Asia, and is fundamentally important to both countries' strategic and economic interests.
+Japan is a special strategic partner to Australia and the partnership is fundamentally important to both countries' strategic and economic interests.
 The relationship is underpinned by a shared commitment to democracy, human rights and the rule of law, as well as common approaches to international security.

 There have been three major phases in the development of the post-war Australia-Japan relationship: